Listen to This Article:

 Late Afternoon

 With basic prep complete, Emily picks up the kids from school and heads home.
-While on the road, her Chef Instructor messages her back and provides an video link for Emily to view that further emphasizes his message.
+When she returns home, she finds a reply from her Chef Instructor*, who has sent a link to a video that helps further emphasize his message.

 Once the kids are settled in with homework and a snack, it’s time to start cooking!